Sylvexia/dl_cnn_hw1/report.md

 ## How to run?

-Referring requirements.txt to set up your environment, preferably use a conda first so it would not messed up your local environment.
+Referring requirements.txt to set up your environment, preferably use a conda environment first so it would not messed up your local environment.

 Running: ```python ex_1.py``` for first experiment, there are 5 experiments for respective experiments, it would start training and testing cifar10/cifar100 dataset for a model.
 Specifically, like the following:
 ```